EyePreserve: Identity-Preserving Iris Synthesis: Datasets

-\textbf{WBPD-specific curation:} Iris images in which the iris texture was not visible were excluded from training.
+Iris images in which the iris texture was not visible \siamul{(\eg, due to blinking)} were excluded from training.
 Furthermore, in order to avoid identity leakage (as described in \eg \cite{tinsley2022haven}) and redundancy of very similar images seen during training, images in seconds 0-14 of each video were also excluded.
 After these two exclusions, 55,947 images remained.
-These images were centrally-cropped to a resolution of $256\times256$, with 16-pixel padding on each edge. \textbf{CSOSIPAD-specific curation:} Samples collected by the LG2200 sensor, which showed interlace artifacts, were removed.
-The remaining 50,167 CSOSIPAD images were centrally-cropped around the iris in the same manner as the WBPD data, and used for subsequent training.